OpenBuildings/challenge-algolia/README.md

 - speed;
 - a cool effect - whether it would be colours, interactive search, piping ability, filtering the results using Algolia facets or anything you can come up with.

+## Some pointers

+- A good design is never easy to achieve, but try to separate the CLI code for input and output from the logic which performs the search and processes the results.
+- A full-blown documentation is unnecessary for this kind of package, but try to have a README stating what the package is for, how to install it, how to use it, license and author information.

 ## Useful resources

 - You could use [the official Algolia JavaScript client](https://github.com/algolia/algoliasearch-client-js) which could run in both Node.js and the browser.